philzook58/philzook58.github.io/_drafts/2020-12-19-Model_Checking_-_TLA.markdown

 https://twitter.com/wilcoxjay/status/1367698694988992513?s=20
 https://graydon.github.io/ivy-notes/logical-fragment.html

+exists* forall * is decidable - cody mentions this is synthesis?
+Connection here?
+Other fragments too.
+Monadic full first order logic (without function symbols?)
+Goldfarb, Gurevich, Rabin, Shelah: all decidable and undecidable prefix classes completely characterized.

+Modal logics are "robustly decidable" translation to first order has a particular guarded form

 LTL vs CTL
 Ok, I think I've got it.
 When you're model checking a CTL formula, you're checking a  single Tree |= CTL_formula, single entry in the entailment relation.
 But when you're model checking an LTL formula you're checking a family path paths p |= LTL_formula, a bunch of entries of the entailment relation.